spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/80-deploy-k8s-cluster.md

 As you fill out the information for a layer, click on **Next layer** to proceed.

-Click on the **Confirm** after you have completed filling out all the core layers.
+Click on **Confirm** after you have completed filling out all the core layers.

 ![A view of the cluster profile stack](/tutorials/deploy-clusters/aws/clusters_public-cloud_deploy-k8s-cluster_clusters_parameters.png)